apache/logging-log4cxx/src/site/markdown/example-programs.md

 according to local server policy, for example by forwarding the log event to a second Log4cxx server.

+For more runtime configuration examples, see [Configuration Samples].

 \example com/foo/config.h
 This header file is for encapsulating Log4cxx configuration.